 Why Should you be concerned with being "Razor Sharp?"
 Read this article by Dr. Ed on Sharpeness and the Clotting Cascade.

 A Tech Note from KME of Setting up the KME System...
 We've had a few sharpening questions regarding the 25 degree bevel and how to maintain it.
 Even the KME system might need to be set at slightly different "degrees" to accurately touch up a point or knife.
 Here is some additional reading on this topic...

-> the KME system and provides this descriptive lesson in
+the KME system and provides this descriptive lesson with lots of pictures to

-> Field Sharpening Field sharpening category refers to sharpening while out hunting.
+Field Sharpening Field sharpening category refers to sharpening while out hunting.
 Most hunters try to minimize the amount of equipment that they carry especially if they are running up and down mountains.
 To keep broadheads” hunt ready” they should be touched up daily even if they are being carried in a quiver.
 This touch up can be accomplished with a minimal amount of equipment.
 Many carry a file to do the touch up.
 While a file will touch up a TuffHead™ it should be used only as last resort.
 As mentioned under the maintenance section a strop loaded with a good compound will take the broadhead edge a long way without changing angles or removing metal unnecessarily.
 If the hunter carries a good fine grit diamond stone such as the DMT ® Dia-Sharp® and a strop they can handle most sharpening needs for their broadheads or knifes that would arise afield.
 The TuffHead™ with its’ wide single bevel can be placed on a stone, with little practice, and honed without changing the bevel angle.
 Using a 600 grit or finer stone the broadhead can be stroked back and forth or as the old timers did moved in a circular motion.
 The honing edge can then be refined with a leather strop using a flat back and forth motion.